nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 The user will enter multiple rounds of input before an `Order` is successfully added to the system.

 Given below is an example usage scenario and how the add order mechanism behaves at each step.
-We assume that the user has already added some inventory items to be tracked by the system, such that our initial state before the add order command is initiated, is illustrated as such.
+We assume that the user has already added some inventory inventoryItems to be tracked by the system, such that our initial state before the add order command is initiated, is illustrated as such.

 Step 1.
 The user enters the following input into the UI's command box: